brea2a/jb/jo.md

 *key* being the JSON object element and *value* its value. *jo* attempts to guess the type of *value* in order to create number (using *strtod(3)*), string, or null values in JSON.

+*jo* normally treats *key* as a literal string value.
+If the `-d` option is specified, *key* will be interpreted as an *object path*, whose individual components are separated by the first character of *keydelim*.

 *jo* treats `key@value` specifically as boolean JSON elements: if the value begins with `T`, `t`, or the numeric value is greater than zero,